top of page

 Founder

-My name is Mapenzi Kinege, I study Public and Global Health at the University of Washington in Seattle.
-I was born near Goma in the beautiful but war-torn country of the Democratic Republic of Congo, sometime in 2000 or 2001.
+My name is Mapenzi Kinege, and I study Public and Global Health at the University of Washington in Seattle.
+I was born near Goma, in the Democratic Republic of Congo (DRC), a region known for its natural beauty, strength, and resilience despite years of conflict.

 Helping Refugees